What is data enrichment?

 Technographic data enrichment

-Technographic enrichment shows you what technology a company uses.
+Technographic data enrichment shows you what technology a company uses.
 It tracks software categories, specific products, and when contracts come up for renewal.

 Behavioral and intent data enrichment